vanrein/ods-rpc/README.md

 properly for the requested changes to take place.

-In extreme conditions, such as something that would invalidate transactional semantics, the `error` flag is raised.
+In extreme conditions, such as something that would invalidate transactional semantics, the `invalid` flag is raised.
 This calls for operator intervention, and should not normally occur.
 In other words, it is a very suitable aspect of zone validity monitoring.
 The flag will cause `ods-webapi` to refuse any further actions on the zone.